WildlifeDatasets/wildlife-datasets/README.md

 - default splits for several machine learning tasks including the ability create additional splits.
 - evaluation metrics for closed-set and open-set classification.

 An introductory example is provided in a [Jupyter notebook](notebooks/introduction.ipynb).
-The package provides a natural synergy with [Wildlife tools](https://github.com/WildlifeDatasets/wildlife-tools), which provides out MegaDescriptor model and tools for training neural networks.
+The package provides a natural synergy with [Wildlife tools](https://github.com/WildlifeDatasets/wildlife-tools), which provides our [MegaDescriptor](https://huggingface.co/BVRA/MegaDescriptor-L-384) model and tools for training neural networks.

 ## Summary of datasets